thephez/backup-readme/platform/markdown/tutorial-register-a-data-contract.md

 >
 > Since Platform v0.23, an index can [only use the ascending order](https://github.com/dashevo/platform/pull/435) (`asc`).
 Future updates will remove this restriction.

 The third tab shows a data contract using the [JSON-Schema $ref feature](https://json-schema.org/understanding-json-schema/structuring.html#reuse) that enables reuse of defined objects.

-> 🚧
->
-> The `$ref` keyword has been [temporarily disabled](https://github.com/dashevo/platform/pull/300) since Platform v0.22.
+Note, that the $ref keyword has been [temporarily disabled](https://github.com/dashevo/platform/pull/300) since Platform v0.22.

 The fourth tab shows a data contract requiring the optional `$createdAt` and `$updatedAt` [base fields](explanation-platform-protocol-document#base-fields).
 Using these fields enables retrieving timestamps that indicate when a document was created or modified.